OlinDSA2025/olindsa2025.github.io/in_class/day11.md

 published: true
 ---

+## Oral Quiz 1

+First, sign up for a time to meet with me (see link on Canvas).
+You need to make it to this time unless something catastrophic happens.

+Here are some things I noticed in the practice quizzes.
+* When determining runtimes (non divide and conquer), figure out what are the main steps you have to perform, determine how many operations each step takes, and then add up the total number of operations.
+Conclude by converting to $\Theta$.
+* For divide and conquer algorithms, be ready to draw a tree diagram or use the master theorem.
+* When reading code, I found that people who talked through what the code as doing in greater detail had an easier time giving the relevant details.
+* For graph search (e.g., Dijkstra), make sure you understand what the variables represent (e.g., ``dist[v]`` returns the shortest known path from the source to vertex ``v``).

 ## Dynamic Programming General Structure

 The book Introduction Algorithms by Cormen, Leiserson, Rivest, and Stein has the following description of the dynamic programming approach.